microsoft/TypeScript-Website/packages/handbook-v1/en/tutorials/TS for JS Programmers.md

 The `point` variable is never declared to be a `Point` type, but because TypeScript compares the shape of `point` to the shape of `Point` in the type-check.
 Because they both have the same shape, then it passes.

-The shape matching only requires a subset
+The shape matching only requires a subset of the object's fields to match.

 ```ts twoslash
 // @errors: 2345